-Jeff Doubét shares Spanish home interiors, resources and products.
-Cost-effective and creative solutions for enhancing your Spanish home interior design.
-Store bought Spanish corbels are an example of ready-made components often indistinguishable from those built in the traditional, more expensive construction methods.
-I share photos and direct links to resources for homeowners, designers + architects seeking more info.
+Jeff Doubet shares how Spanish corbels can be cost-effective, creative solutions for enhancing your Spanish home interior design.
+Ready-made store bought corbels are components that are often indistinguishable from those built in the traditional, more expensive construction methods.
+In this post I share photos and direct links to resources for homeowners, designers + architects seeking more info.
 Scroll to learn more.

-Modern Spanish corbel construction can now incorporate less expensive building methods that include architectural foam that is cement coated.
-The corbel shape is finished to match surrounding surfaces.
+Modern Spanish corbel construction can now incorporate less expensive building methods such as cement coated architectural foam.
+Others are made by injecting foam into preformed molds.
 Each client chooses the type of construction they prefer.
 Personally, I enjoy creating Spanish-style interiors with both expensive and affordable methods.
 The great thing is… once completed, it is often very difficult to tell the difference between the two.

 Spanish corbels are most often designed as decorative elements featured in both interiors and exteriors of Spanish-style homes and commercial buildings.

-I like to design Spanish corbels in unexpected places.
-When I can do that, it brings an element of surprise to the guest visitor, or the person staying at the hotel, Airbnb or homeowner project.
-Corbels add charm to any interior room or exterior facade.
+I like to design them in unexpected places.
+When I can do that it brings an element of surprise to the guest visitor, or the person staying at the hotel, Airbnb or homeowner project.
+These artistic elements add charm to any interior room or exterior facade.

 Here, Spanish corbels look great with a coved ceiling in a modest entryway.
 As a Santa Barbara Home Designer with a lot of construction experience- I enjoy being involved in projects whatever the budget.
-SEE and Learn more about Spanish style ceiling panels, HERE.
+I also like sharing store resources where clients can do more with less- like these attractive Amazon star pendant lights.

 Spanish Corbels Installed in Spanish Home Interiors

-When corbels are combined with top quality design elements, the outcome is a beautiful home with an overall higher perceived value.
-Above: a view from a bedroom, down a hallway corridor to the dining room.
+When decorative elements such as corbels are combined with top quality products, the outcome is a beautiful home with an overall higher perceived value.

 Here, I meet with a favorite General Contractor friend as we strategize how corbel details will improve the hallway entrances in this home.